dherv/portfolio-gatsby/src/pages/project-motivo.md

   }
 ---

 Motivo CRM is a recruiting system application, composed of three websites: candidate, recruiter, company.
-The candidate can create multiple profiles, connect with recruiters, look at the job offers, apply to one, manage tasks within a kanban board (like Trello), respond to invitations, and also create events on a calendar, chat with people and send emails.
+As a candidate you can create multiple profiles, connect with recruiters, look at job offers, apply to one, manage your tasks within a kanban board (like Trello), respond to invitations, and also create events on a calendar or chat with people and send emails.
 Recruiters and companies have access to the same technology with some personalized features.

 <!-- end -->